+After you convert Flash to HTML5, these courses need to be made accessible to learners.
 Authoring tools come with a built-in option to publish SCORM-compliant courses to the LMS.
 If you were to use only HTML5 code, it does take additional effort to write the code to make the course SCORM-compliant.

 6. Makes Accessible E-learning Development Effortless